liaofeicoding/d3-playground/jyang1958/2016/04/02/SEO.md

 ### Naturally Links Webpages
 * Have other webpages link to your webpage
 * Have other websites advertise for you

+### Content
+* The content needs to be high quality if you want visitors to return
+* The content needs to be useful
+* Give the information needed

 ### Having the Website Searched with Mobile Devices
 Set the Code As: